History of the Jews in Latvia: Culture and education

-On December 8, 1919, the general bill on schools was passed by the National Council; this coincided with the bill on the cultural autonomy of the minorities.
+On December 8, 1919, the general bill on schools was passed by the People's Council of Latvia; this coincided with the bill on the cultural autonomy of the minorities.
 In the Ministry of Education, there were special departments for the minorities.
-The engineer Jacob Landau headed the Jewish department.
+The engineer Jacob Landau (Jakobs Landau) headed the Jewish department.
 A broad network of Hebrew and Yiddish schools, in which Jewish children received a free education, was established.
 In addition to these, there were also Russian and German schools for Jewish children, chosen in accordance with the language of their families and wishes of their parents.
 These were, however, later excluded from the Jewish department because, by decision of the Ministry of Education, only the Hebrew and Yiddish schools were included within the scope of Jewish autonomy.

 In 1933 there were ninety-eight Jewish elementary schools with approximately 12,000 pupils and 742 teachers, eighteen secondary schools with approximately 2,000 pupils and 286 teachers, and four vocational schools with 300 pupils and thirty-seven teachers.
 Pupils attended religious or secular schools according to their parents’ wishes.
 There were also government pedagogic institutes for teachers in Hebrew and Yiddish, courses for kindergarten teachers, popular universities, a popular Jewish music academy, evening schools for working youth, a Yiddish theater, and cultural clubs.
 There was a Jewish press reflecting a variety of trends.